gsdlab/vpdev/README.md

 ChocoSoo
 ```

 then, the new mapping will complement already existing mapping inherited from the root folder.
-Thus, all the files in the `ClaferMoo` folder will implement `Backends` feature as well.
+Thus, all the files in the `ClaferMoo` folder will implement the `Backends` feature as well.

 * To annotate a fragment of a file, use the appropriate comment syntax of the used programming language to mark the beginning and end of the fragment.
 Inside the comment, to mark the beginning of the fragment, surround the list of features with `|>` and `|>` delimiters.
 TODO: other delimiters